The Redwood High School Foundation Scholarship

 Complete the application which contains four sections: 1) Personal & Financial, 2) Academic, 3) Awards & Activities, 4) Writing Section.
 The writing section has two short essay questions.
 The first will help the committee understand your financial situation, and the second will help the committee understand your goals and why you want to pursue a higher education.
 ALL INFORMATION MUST BE PROVIDED.
 IF ANY INFORMATION IS NOT APPLICABLE, INDICATE WITH N/A.

-♦ In addition to the online application, you are being asked to provide one or two names of Redwood staff members whom you would like us to ask them for a recomendation on your behalf.
-Email your one or two names of recommenders to Becky Bjursten, College & Career Specialist at email@example.com by the March 30th deadline.
+♦ In addition to the online application, you are being asked to provide the name and email of one Redwood staff member whom you would like us to ask for a recommendation on your behalf.
+Email your recommender's name to Becky Bjursten, College & Career Specialist at email@example.com by the March 10th deadline.

-♦ Please either take a photo or scan and email your FAFSA or CADAA Student Aid Report (SAR) printed from FAFSA or CADAA website to Becky Bjursten, College & Career Specialist at firstname.lastname@example.org by the March 30th deadline.
-If necessary, have your parent/guardian email the Optional Confidential Letter on Finances explaining the family’s financial situation.
+♦ Please either take a photo or scan and email your FAFSA or CADAA Student Aid Report (SAR) printed from FAFSA or CADAA website to Becky Bjursten, College & Career Specialist at firstname.lastname@example.org by the March 10th deadline.
+If desired, have your parent/guardian email the Optional Confidential Letter on Finances explaining the family’s financial situation.

 If you feel you need to make any changes after submitting please contact Becky Bjursten, College & Career Specialist at email@example.com